rss logo

 Elasticsearch

-• Install Elasticsearch and note the superuser password:
+• Install Elasticsearch and save the generated elastic superuser password:

 root@host:~# apt update && apt install elasticsearch